ThePalaceProject/circulation/README.md

 ### Sitewide Settings

 Some settings have been provided in the admin UI that configure or toggle various functions of the Circulation Manager.
-These can be found at `/admin/web/config/SitewideSettings`
+These can be found at `/admin/web/config/SitewideSettings` in the admin interface.

 #### Push Notification Status

-This setting is a toggle that may be used to turn on or off the ability for the the system to send the Loan and Hold reminder mobile notifications.
+This setting is a toggle that may be used to turn on or off the ability for the the system to send the Loan and Hold reminders to the mobile applications.

 ### Installation Issues